 '''

-Gambit v4.2.6
+Gambit v4.2.9

 (compile-file-to-c "h")

 #t

 (compile-file-to-c "w")

 #t

 (link-incremental '("h" "w") "hello.c")

 ,q

 $ gcc h.c w.c hello.c -lgambc -o hello

 $ ./hello

 hello

 world

 '''

-'''

-(link-flat module-list [output: output])

-[procedure]

-The first argument must be a non empty list of strings naming Scheme modules to
+''' (link-flat module-list [output: output]) [procedure] The first argument must be a non empty list of strings naming Scheme modules to link.

-'''

-link.
 The first string must be the name of a Scheme module or the name of a link file and the remaining strings must name Scheme modules (in all cases extensions must be omitted).
 A flat link file is generated for the modules specified in module-list.
 By default the link file generated is named 'last.c', where last is the name of the last module.
 The name of the generated link file can be specified with the output argument.
 If output is a string naming a directory then the link file is created in that directory.
 Otherwise the name of the link file is output.
-If a dynamically loadable object file is produced from the link file 'output', then the name of the dynamically loadable object file must be 'output' stripped of its file extension.
+If a dynamically loadable '''

+loadable object file must be 'output' stripped of its file extension.
 The following example shows how to build the dynamically loadable object file 'lib.ol' which contains the two Scheme modules 'm6.scm' and 'm7.scm'.